pereznetworks/WeatherX/README.md

 # Steps to Complete

-  - 1: remove the training wheels =)
+  - 1: remove react-scripts
+      - wanted react-scripts to make dependency maintenance easy
+      - but this project needs these improvements

       - npm run eject : removes react-scripts and setups everything needed
         - will copy all the configuration files and the transitive dependencies
           - (Webpack, Babel, ESLint, etc)
         - All of the commands\scripts except `eject` will still work,
         - commands\scripts will point to the copied scripts

   - 2: setup app using react-router
       - separate step since this is a significant change,
-      - it requires some changes to the apps logic and structure
+      - it requires major changes to the apps logic and structure

   - 3: implement ssr, using webpack config and plugins
       - using alexm's github repo as a template